 Vaginal cancer is an uncommon cancer of the female reproductive system.
 Vaginal cancer begins when healthy cells in the vagina change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor is a tumor that can grow but will not spread.
 There are 4 types of vaginal cancer:

 Squamous cell carcinoma.
 Squamous cell carcinoma can develop in the cells lining the vagina, most often in the area closest to the cervix.
 Squamous cell carcinoma makes up 85% to 90% of vaginal cancers.
 It develops slowly through a precancerous condition (changes in cells that may, but do not always, become cancer) called vaginal intraepithelial neoplasia or VAIN.

 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.

 Clear cell adenocarcinoma.
 This cancer occurs in women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
-It is estimated that one woman out of 1,000 women exposed to DES will develop vaginal cancer.
+It is estimated that 1 woman out of 1,000 women exposed to DES will develop vaginal cancer.

 Melanoma.
-Melanoma can also begin on the skin of the vagina or other internal organs.
+Melanoma can begin on the skin of the vagina or other internal organs.
 Melanoma is usually found on skin exposed to the sun and often appears as a dark-colored tumor on the lower or outer parts of the vagina.
 Learn more about melanoma.